ahmadmoawad/dockerized-microservice-architecture/README.md

 there are many solutions, you can use Beanstalk, ansible playbook, ECS, EC2 manual configuration with Autoscale group and bootstrap and Cloudformation

 ## For the Serverless architecture
-We can use Lambda for doing the job, we can create the following flow: 1- Create Lambda function (1) for register vehicle to a customer 2- Create Another Lambda function (2) for getting the response from the vehicles 3- Create a trigger on Lambda function (2) to save the data 3- Create Lambda function (3) for showing the result about the status
+	We can use Lambda for doing the job, we can create the following flow:
+	1- Create Lambda function calledn fn(1) for doing registration to the vehicles to the customers 2- Create a trigger on Lambda function fn(1) to save the data to MySQL/MariaDB 3- Create another Lambda function called fn(2) for getting the response (status) from the vehicles 4- Create a trigger on Lambda function fn(2) to save the data to DynamoDB 5- Create Lambda function called fn(3) for making redirect to the webpage hosted at S3 service 6- Create Lambda function called fn(4) that return JSON data that showing the status of the vechicles 7- Update the request every 1 minute for getting the new update about the status

 ## How you can run the solution:
 You will need the following dependencies